Blue Line Public Meeting

 How will the Blue Line’s operating expenses be paid for?

-The Blue Line operations will be paid for through the local transit tax.
+The Blue Line operations will be paid for through fare box revenue and local transit tax.

 Fares and Fare Collection